GiannisMichalis/OpenCV-Live-face-recognition-python/README.md

 - KOLOVOS STELIOS

-Department of Electrical and Computer Engineering University of Patras
+Department of Electrical and Computer Engineering, University of Patras